stevedepp/fp-cloud-formation-clt/week_2.md

 #

-> Hello everyone this is Steve.
+> Hello everyone this is Steve, and
-Thank you for watching my demo video for the individual final project.
+thank you for watching my demo video for the individual final project.
-For this I have decided upon project 4: reproducing serverless data engineering arhitecture shown in Noah’s videos
+For this, I have decided upon project 4: reproducing serverless data engineering arhitecture shown in Noah’s videos,
 and extending that design to other AI applications, including NLP.

 ### Steve Depp